-Welcome to the first chapter of the Monthly Mindful Musings!
+Welcome to the Monthly Mindful Musings!

-Each month, I’ll be sharing my favourite mindfulness resources, insights into my own practices, real experiences of mindfulness and inspiration for anyone who wants to live more mindfully in simple, meaningful and interesting ways.
+I’ll be sharing my favourite mindfulness resources, insights into my own practices, real experiences of mindfulness and inspiration for anyone who wants to live more mindfully in simple, meaningful and interesting ways.

-I realised that rather than letting my mind wander to the past or future and disconnecting from the present, I was soaking up the moment via my senses and appreciating the music and chatting with my partner.
+During a road trip to my hometown I realised that rather than letting my mind wander to the past or future and disconnecting from the present, I was soaking up the moment via my senses and appreciating the music and chatting with my partner.
 I was curious about my surroundings and noticed the swollen clouds, the subtle blue of the sky and the vibrant yellow of canola fields.

 It might not sound like much, but I felt genuinely happy.
 I felt free.

 Car trips used to be my opportunities to shrink into my shell and let my mind run wild.
 Sometimes, that was a good thing!
 I could discover new creative ideas or reflect on things to learn more about myself.
 However, more often than not, I would become stressed.
 I’d think about things I couldn’t fix, let my critical thoughts shut me down, or imagine the worst outcomes for upcoming situations.

 My hope for this Monthly Mindful Musings is that I can share more of my personal experiences and learnings from my mindfulness journey to show how simple and easy being mindful can be.

 If the road trip showed me anything, it’s how meaningful mindfulness has been for me, but also how simple and uncomplicated it is.
 It’s not necessarily about doing a formal mindfulness practice, but letting ourselves become more mindful regularly throughout our days.